google/note-maps/README.md

 ### Development Environment

+Requirements:

+*   GNU Make

+Optional:

+*   Flutter.
+To re-use an existing Flutter installation, create a `config.mk` file in the root of this repository and set `FLUTTER_ROOT` to the location of your Flutter installation.
+However, note the current version of Flutter in `FLUTTER_ROOT` will be modified by `make download`.

-[Nix][] is a neat way to get a consistent set of build tools for reproducible
+If you've got the time and the disk space, [Nix][] is a neat way to get a consistent set of build tools for reproducible builds:
-builds:

 1. [Install Nix][].
 1. Copy `nix/shell.nix` to the root of this repository.